Skip to content

 But don't worry, classic stories can still be opened and converted.
 No date has been set for a complete turn-off of classic stories and is still a long way off, at least in 2024.

-These are already good arguments for using the new stories, but the most important argument may be that only Stories ODM will be further developed by SAP and all new reporting and dashboarding functions will only be available in these stories.
-The lack of complete functional parity can also be accepted since with the Q3 update 2024, as the last major missing function - data blending - was added.
+These are already good arguments for using the new stories, but the most important one may be that only Stories ODE will be further developed by SAP and all new reporting and dashboarding functions will only be available in these stories.
+The lack of complete functional parity can also be accepted since, with the Q3 update 2024, as the last major missing function - data blending - was added.

 Responsive, canvas, grid... spoilt for choice